daryltan2018/daryltan2018.github.io/_posts/2019-12-14-The-Books-I-Read-In-2019.md

 The Meditations by Marcus Aurelius and The Inner Citadel by Pierre Hadot - I didn't really understand the Meditations until I read the Inner Citadel.
 Pierre Hadot made the meditations so much easier to understand - my summary of it here won't do it justice.
 Perhaps if I can spare the time, I will write about it sometime in the future.

-Discourses and The Enchiridion by Epictetus - The Meditations was heavily influenced by the teachings of Epictetus; the Enchiridion feels a bit too condensed to be helpful but I suppose its intention was to cover the core of the Stoic philosophy.
+The Discourses and The Enchiridion by Epictetus - The Meditations was heavily influenced by the teachings of Epictetus; the Enchiridion is too short to be helpful but reading The Discourses was more rewarding.

 ## Existentialism